HuaiyuWEI/NeroMOC/README.md

 Code for processing satellite and model data, preparing training datasets, and training the neural networks used in the manuscript:

-**Machine-learning-enabled satellite monitoring of ocean overturning circulation**
+**Satellite monitoring of global ocean overturning circulation enabled by deep learning**

 ## Related resource